-Use of online learning Learning Model Description Function 0% Traditional learning Learning is given directly, face to face, not utilizing online facilities but can use computer assistance in learning.
-Supplement About 30% Web based learning Generally, learning is carried out face-to- face, but independent work instructions, consultation forums, formative and temporary assessments, using electronic technology are provided.
-Supplement 20 - 80% Blended learning Learning activities and materials are conducted online and face to face interaction.
+Use of online Learning Model of E-learning use based on its functi Description Function learning модел 0% Traditional learning Learning is given directly, face to face, not utilizing online facilities but can use computer assistance in learning.
+Supplement About 30% Web based learning Generally, learning is carried out face- to-face, but independent work instructions, consultation forums, formative and temporary assessments, using electronic technology are provided.
+Supplement 20 - 80% Blended learnin g Learning activities and materials are conducted online and face to face interaction.
 Supplement 90 - 80% Fully online learning Learning is fully carried out in an electronic environment, almost no face to face learning.
 Subtitute b.
 Blended learning

-At a glance Blended Learning implies a learning pattern that contains elements of mixing, or a combination of another. pattern with (Whitelock&Jelfs, 2003) said that the two main elements are mixed, namely face-to-face learning (classroom lesson) with online learning.
-Traditional learning that is usually done in the classroom is combined with online learning, both independently and collaboratively, using information and communication technology Besides "blended infrastructure. learning" other terms that are often used include "blended e-learning" and "hybrid learning".
+At a glance Blended Learning implies a learning pattern that contains elements of mixing, or a combination of one pattern with another.
+Mosa (Whitelock&Jelfs, 2003) said that the two main elements are mixed, namely face-toface learning in class (classroom lesson) with online learning.
+Traditional learning that is usually done in the classroom is combined online with learning, both independently and collaboratively, using information and communication technology infrastructure.
+Besides "blended learning" other terms that are often used include "blended e-learning" and "hybrid learning".
 Mainnen said that Blended learning has several alternative names namely mixed learning, hybrid learning, blended e-learning and melted learning (in Finnish) (Rooney, 2003).
-In its development, the more popular term blended e-learning rather than blended learning.
-Both terms are the latest educational issues the in development of globalization and technology.
+In its development, the more popular term is blended e-learning rather than blended learning.
+Both terms are the latest educational issues in the development of globalization and technology.

 Initially, the term blended learning was used to describe courses that tried to combine the best online learning with the best face-to-face learning.
-When the term becomes popular, more and more combinations are referred to blended learning, for example: combining various technologies, various teaching methods, various learning experiences, or various locations of learning activities.
-In conducted by Driscoll (2002), on some literature, four differences were commonly used to explain blended learning, among others Ugur&Akkoyunlu, 2011):
+When the term becomes popular, more and more combinations are referred to as blended learning, for example: combinina various technologies, various teaching methods, various learning experiences, various locations of learning activities.
+In a survey conducted by Driscoll (2002), on some literature, four differences were commonly used to explain blended learning, among others Ugur&Akkoyunlu, 2011):

-- 1. combining face-to-face learning with learning that utilizes technology; - 2. combining pedagogical approaches to obtain optimal learning outcomes, either with or without using technology; - 3. combining various forms of learning technology with face to face with instructors; - 4. combining learning technology with specific tasks to create harmony between learning and work.
+- 1. combining face-to-face learning with learning that utilizes technology; - combining pedagogical approaches to obtain optimal learning outcomes, either with or without using technology

+- combining various forms of learning technology with face to face with instructors; - combining learning technology with specific tasks to create harmony between learning and work.